westchesterbahai/westchesterbahai.github.io/_development/race_unity_nw.md

 title: RANWP
 description: Race Amity of Northern Westchester and Putnam (RANWP)
 location: John C. Hart Memorial Library
-time: "July meeting to be announced"
+time: "No July meeting.
+Next meeting Sun.
+Aug.
+8."
 color: BF360C
 ---
 Race Amity of Northern Westchester and Putnam will continue their series of discussions, finally back in person!
-The July date and topic is TBD.
+We are off for the month of July.
+August topic is TBD.

 Due to space limitations for this series only, please RSVP by contacting
 <atc@westchesterbahais.org> to reserve a spot.
 Please RSVP for one session at a time.